rxwen/my_posts/clang_complete.markdown

 In this mode, each time we trigger a completion ([Ctrl_X Ctrl_U](http://vimdoc.sourceforge.net/htmldoc/insert.html#i_CTRL-X_CTRL-U)) in vim, the plugin will invoke the clang executable on the specified position in source code, then read and parse the executable's output to use as the candidates list.

 ## 2. library mode
 In this mode, the plugin will run a python script to invoke the libclang library to get the candidates list.
 As [the author indicates](https://github.com/Rip-Rip/clang_complete/wiki), the libclang library employs cache mechanism and runs much faster than the executable mode.
+I also observed another difference.
+On windows, the clang.exe may fail to compile our source code and returns a non-0 exit code.
+In this case, the plugin only returns an empty list, even though it may be able to produce a correct list.
+But the library mode doesn't have this limitation.
 So, it's the recommended way to use.

 # how to use it